Kauzok/AmpV2/AmpPackage/README.md

 # Change Log
 <details>
  <summary>1.2.1</summary>

-- Unlocks
+- Magnetic Vortex
-    - Fixed a bug where obliterating on Monsoon wouldn't unlock Amp's Mastery Skin
+    -  Fixed a bug where the muzzle effect wouldn't disappear on firing
-- Surge
-    - Movement speed of this ability now scales with base movement speed

 </details>

 <details>